michalcichon/michalcichon.github.io/_posts/2021-04-06-algorithms-plus-data-structures-equals-programs.md

 # Global state and friends

 Encapsulation was one of the basic and earliest concepts of Object Oriented Programming, appeared in Simula 62 (59 years ago!) but lexical scoping, the idea that a block of code can hide its private variables is a concept that appeared even earlier in ALGOL 60 (61 years ago, WOW!).
 The globally mutable state should be avoided as we prefer architecture composed of objects with strictly defined responsibilities.
-Any global state should be a red light and needs to be investigated, as definitely it is an anti-pattern in OOD.
+Any global state should be a red flag and needs to be investigated, as definitely it is an anti-pattern in OOD.
 That's why the second thing I check in the source code is if it has any global variable that can be accessed and mutated by any other object, what side effects it can cause etc.

 ```swift
 var secretCollection: [String] = []